 Incorrect way to Measure

 You should never use the outside diameter of the pipe to determine your PVC pipe size unless going off of a reference chart.
-If you measure the outside diameter of your PVC pipe and order based off that measurement you will almost always receive the next PVC Size up.
+If you measure the outside diameter of your PVC pipe and order based on that measurement, you will almost always receive the next PVC size up.
 Never order PVC products based off the outside diameter, unless referencing our PVC pipe dimensions page.

-PVC Schedule (abbrev.
-SCH or Sch.) is the thickness of the PVC pipe wall.
-The most common Schedule is 40, but Schedule 80 PVC is also available.
-As the schedule gets larger the pipe wall gets thicker from the outside in, so the inside hole (bore) of the pipe gets smaller.
+PVC schedule refers to the thickness of the pipe wall.
+The most common schedule is 40, but schedule 80 PVC is also available.
+As the schedule number increases, the pipe wall gets thicker and the inside diameter of the pipe gets smaller.

-All off-the-shelf pressurized plumbing-grade PVC pipe is marked with the pipe schedule.
+All off-the-shelf plumbing-grade PVC pipe is marked with the pipe schedule.
 This is so you can easily identify the schedule of the pipe before you buy it.
 Please see our PVC Pipe Markings Page to learn how to read them.

 Not all types of pipe will work with FORMUFIT fittings and accessories:

-The most commonly confused non-compatible pipe is Copper Tube Size (CTS) plastic pipe, which is actually made from CPVC and uses an entirely different sizing system.
-If you use CTS pipe with FORMUFIT fittings or accessories they will be much too large for the pipe.
-CTS and CPVC can be identified by their yellowish or tan color, and are marked in the manufacturer printings as CTS or CPVC, and sometimes have a stripe that runs down the pipe.
+The most commonly confused non-compatible pipe is Copper Tube Size (CTS) plastic pipe, made from CPVC and uses an entirely different sizing system.
+If you use a CTS pipe with FORMUFIT fittings or accessories, they will be much too large for the pipe.
+CTS and CPVC can be identified by their yellowish or tan color and are marked in the manufacturer printings as CTS or CPVC, and sometimes have a stripe that runs down the pipe.
 For more information on CPVC, please see our CPVC Incompatibilities page here.